 Fair values of Kodak's foreign currency forward contracts are determined using observable inputs (Level 2 fair value measurements) and are based on the present value of expected future cash flows (an income approach valuation technique) considering the risks involved and using discount rates appropriate for the duration of the contracts.
-The gross fair value of foreign currency forward contracts in an asset position are reported in Other current assets and the gross fair value of foreign currency forward contracts in a reported in Other current liabilities in the Consolidated Statement of Financial Position.
-The gross fair value of foreign currency forward contracts in a soft June 30, 2023 and December 31, 2022 was \$0 million and \$1 million, respectively.
-The gross fair value of foreign currency forward contracts in a liability position as of June 30, 2023 and December 31, 2022 was \$6 million and \$1 million, respectively.
+The gross fair value of foreign currency forward contracts in an asset position are reported in Other current assets and the gross fair value of foreign currency forward contracts in a liability position are reported in Other current liabilities in the Consolidated Statement of Financial Position.
+The gross fair value of forward contracts in an asset position as of September 30, 2023 and December 31, 2022 was \$0 million and \$1 million, respectively.
+The gross fair value of foreign currency forward contracts in a liability position as of both September 30, 2023 and December 31, 2022 was \$1 million.

 Transfers between levels of the fair value hierarchy are recognized based on the actual date of the event or change in circumstances that caused the transfer.
-There were no transfers between levels of the fair value hierarchy during the three and six months ended June 30, 2023.
+There were no transfers between levels of the fair value hierarchy during the three and nine months ended September 30, 2023.